 Theincludes a hub with a keypad and siren that also acts as a smoke and carbon monoxide sensor, two motion sensors for guarding entryways, and two “Roo tags,” which are essentially keychain fobs for easy entry.
 You manage the system via an app, which includes alerts for motion detection and fires, and there is an option for professional monitoring with a free three-month trial period.
 The system also has some nice extras like Alexa compatibility and a pet mode for setting up the system with pets in mind.

 Nest Secure (read our full review) is the best example of what a home security starter kit should be: Simple, easy to understand, and unobtrusive while it’s working — but, with plenty of options for expansion or additional features.
 The kit comes with the Guard hub, a round device with a number pad that tracks all the other sensors, but also incorporates a siren and motion sensor of its own.
 You also get two Detect motion sensors to set up where you please around the house, and two Tag key fobs that will let you pass through them.
 You can disarm the detectors with a code, or simply choose a silent mode to avoid triggering the alarm when necessary.
 These sensors can also light up as indicators, let out chimes so you know when an unlocked opening has been accessed, and switch to a pet mode so pets won’t set them off.

 Add in the many different sensor options you can buy from Abode, and this DIY system is one of the best around for expansions or integrating with older devices.
-It’s also compatible with Alexa and Google Assistant for voice commands.
-Read our full review to get more details.
+The security system is also compatible with Alexa and Google Assistant for voice commands.
+Please read our full review to get more details.

-Finally, if you’re uncertain whether you want to do it yourself or have one installed for you, we also have a list of the best home security systems, which is a combination of professionally installed and DIY kits to help you.
+Finally, suppose you’re uncertain whether you want to do it yourself or have one installed for you.
+In that case, we also have a list of the best home security systems, a combination of professionally installed and DIY kits to help you.